CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 SD Connect allows you to encrypt and upload files or folders directly from your web browser.
 Each file is encrypted with the default automated option, uploaded and safely stored in SD Connect, and can be analysed using other Sensitive Data services components (for example, in SD Desktop).
 However, you will not be able to decrypt the files after downloading.
 We are developing a new feature that will provide this option.

 Automated encryption via SD Connect is suitable for any file type and format.
-However, data upload via SD Connect is recommended for files up to 100 GB and is supported only for 8 hours.
+However, data upload via web browser is recommended for files up to 100 GB and is supported only for 8 hours.
 Depending on the internet connection, uploading larger files might take up to several hours.

 The necessary steps are the following: